seanmorris/vrzno/README.md

 ## Callbacks

 Functions are fully marshalled as well.
-In thie example, we'll create an anonymous PHP callback that calls the Javascript function `window.alert()`, and then pass the PHP callback to Javascript's `setTimeout()` function, which will call it after 1 second.
+In this example, we'll create an anonymous PHP callback that calls the Javascript function `window.alert()`, and then pass the PHP callback to Javascript's `setTimeout()` function, which will call it after 1 second.

-As you can see, functions from **both** lnaguages are crossing the boundary here:
+As you can see, functions from **both** languages are crossing the boundary here:

 ```php